kercre123/victor/README.md

 git lfs pull
 ```

-2. Make sure you have docker installed and can run it as a normal user.
+2. Make sure you can run Docker as a normal user.
 This will probably involve:

 ```
 sudo gpasswd -a $USER docker